JB Racks 4 bike rack

-In a world of expensive vertical bike racks, how does an $850 5-bike JB Rack stack up?
+In a world of expensive vertical bike racks, how does an $1199 4-bike JB Rack stack up?

 Words: Hayden Wright | Photos: Gerard Lagana

-Conversely there was also one recurring comment which also popped up, the purchase price.
-An unavoidable barrier of entry to some, the racks we tested varied from $1,200 to $2,000 + which is a significant investment, especially for families already burdened with the cost of purchasing and maintaining their bikes.
-Since then, a few more value oriented racks have popped up offering a more ‘no frills’ approach to the VBR.
+Due to one recurring comment that popped up – the purchase price – we felt it important to test a value option.
+An unavoidable barrier of entry to some, the racks we tested in the group test varied from $1,200 to $2,000 + which is a significant investment, especially for families already burdened with the cost of purchasing and maintaining their bikes.
+Since then, a few more value oriented racks have popped up offering a more ‘no frills’ approach to the VBR including the JB Racks 4-bike VBR.

-JB racks is one company offering such a product, with their 5-bike rack coming in at a highly competitive $849.99.
-While it lacks many additional features we came to appreciate in the racks we reviewed last year, the basics are covered – and I was keen to mount it up and see what the sub $1k VBR market has to offer.
+The JB Racks 4-bike rack comes in at a highly competitive $1199 – with current sale price at $800 (for a limited time).
+While it lacks many additional features we came to appreciate in the racks we reviewed last year, the basics are covered – and I was keen to mount it up and see what the sub $1200 VBR market has to offer.

 Out of the box